awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

            kubectl apply -f aws-k8s-cni.yaml
            ```

-   1. If you've changed any default settings for your current VPC CNI daemonset or need to pull the container image from your own repository when updating it, then complete the following steps to update your Amazon VPC CNI add\-on to the [recommended version](#manage-vpc-cni-recommended-versions)\.
+   1. If you've changed any default settings for your current VPC CNI daemonset or need to pull the container image from your own repository when updating it, then complete the following steps to update your Amazon VPC CNI add\-on to 1\.10\.1, which is the [recommended version](#manage-vpc-cni-recommended-versions)\.
 **Important**
 You should only update one minor version at a time\.
 For example, if your current minor version is `1.8` and you want to update to `1.10`, you should update to `1.9` first, then update to `1.10` by changing the version number in the following commands\.
 The latest and recommended versions work with all Amazon EKS supported Kubernetes versions\.

       1. If your nodes have access to the Amazon EKS Amazon ECR image repositories, then skip to the next sub\-step\.

          Pull the following container images and push them to a repository that your nodes have access to\.
 For more information on how to pull, tag, and push an image to your own repository, see [Copy a container image from one repository to another repository](copy-image-to-repository.md)\.
-Replace *account* and *region\-code* with values from [Amazon container image registries](add-ons-images.md) for the AWS Region that your cluster is in\.
 We recommend using the version in the following commands, but if necessary, you can replace it with any [release version](https://github.com/aws/amazon-vpc-cni-k8s/releases)\.
+Replace *602401143452* and *region\-code* with values from [Amazon container image registries](add-ons-images.md) for the AWS Region that your cluster is in\.

          ```
-         account.dkr.ecr.region-code.amazonaws.com/amazon-k8s-cni-init:v1.10.1
+         602401143452.dkr.ecr.region-code.amazonaws.com/amazon-k8s-cni-init:v1.10.1
-         account.dkr.ecr.region-code.amazonaws.com/amazon-k8s-cni:v1.10.1
+         602401143452.dkr.ecr.region-code.amazonaws.com/amazon-k8s-cni:v1.10.1
          ```

       1. Backup your current settings so that you can compare your settings to the default settings in the new manifest\.